Interaction effects in graphene in a weak magnetic field

 Emergence of a zero-bias anomaly in graphene in the presence of magnetic field manifests itself in the local density of states (DOS), $ \delta\nu_\omega(\mathbf{r},B)= -2\pi^{-1} \text{ tr}\left[\text{Im } G_R(\mathbf{r},\mathbf{r},\omega) \right]$.
 Evaluation of Eq. (\ref{HF}) yields

 Note that, unlike the $B=0$ case,\cite{prb07Glazman} the interaction correction Eq. (\ref{9}) is isotropic.
-The most dramatic difference between Eq. (\ref{9}) and the $B=0$ result is that the zero-field correction falls off as $1/r^2$, while Eq. (\ref{9}) does not depend on $r$.
+The most dramatic difference between Eq. (\ref{9}) and the $B=0$ result is that the zero-field correction falls off as $1/r^2$, while the amplitude of oscillations in Eq. (\ref{9}) does not depend on $r$.
 Naturally, the fall-off starts from the distances $r \gtrsim R_L =v_F/\omega_0$, where Eq. (\ref{9}) does not apply.
 Technically, the extra factor $r^2$ comes from $\varphi^2(r)$ in the factor $F$.
 In relation to the local DOS, we would like to point out that it can be measured experimentally using the scanning tunneling microscopy (STM)\cite{prb07Marchini,prl09Andrei}.

 {\em Quasi-particle lifetime}.
 Energy dependence of electron-electron scattering rate, $\tau_{ee}^{-1}$, in doped graphene is $\omega^2\ln\left(E_F/\omega\right)$, as in a regular Fermi liquid.\cite{prb07das} This dependence emerges already in the lowest order of the perturbation theory.
 Corresponding diagram is illustrated in Fig.~\ref{diagram1}.
 Subsequent summation of the higher-order diagrams within the random-phase approximation (RPA) modifies the prefactor in $\tau_{ee}^{-1}$.
 Equally, the calculations leading to non-analytic interaction corrections\cite{prb03Chubukov} apply to the doped graphene.
 With regard to the magnetic field dependence of $\tau_{ee}^{-1}$, it appears that, similarly to the zero-bias anomaly, the leading $B$-dependence originates from the Fock diagram on Fig.~\ref{diagram1}c, which is beyond the RPA.